beka-birhanu/finance-go/README.md

 # Financial Tracker

-This is a back-end for a Financial-tracker, an app I made to learn React and to learn the basics of CRUD RESTful API in go
+This is a back-end for a Financial-tracker, an app I made to learn Clean Architecture and Domain Driven Design using vanilla Go

 ## Technologies